Where Did the Kinds Walk?

 Small forest-dependent species with narrow home ranges and specialized diets cannot cross the gaps.
 They starve between patches.

-This analysis was independently derived and validated by Grok (xAI) from the locked Paper 2 corridor climate profiles, without access to the predictions above.
-The two independent derivations converged on near-identical rosters — same filter logic, same admitted and excluded fauna, same predicted continental signature.
+This analysis was independently derived by Grok (xAI) from the physical conditions established in Paper 2 (warm ocean moisture source, high-latitude cooling, and steep coastal-to-inland precipitation gradients), without access to the predictions above.
+The two derivations converged on the same core filter logic, same admitted and excluded fauna categories, and the same predicted continental signatures.
 Grok additionally identified three categories not in the original prediction: rhinos (megaherbivore, passes for the same reason as elephants), the baboon-vs-ape primate split (mobile omnivore passes, canopy-dependent primate stops), and arid-adapted medium fauna (gazelle/oryx-type — the gaps are their habitat, not their barrier).
 All three were incorporated.

 Summary: The Arabian corridor is the Africa filter.
 It selects for large, mobile, drought-tolerant megafauna and their predators while excluding small, sedentary, or closed-canopy specialists.
 The observation that Africa is the continent of elephants, lions, and wildebeest — not of mouse deer, civets, and tree shrews — is the predicted outcome of the corridor's climate profile.
 This prediction was independently replicated.